mattischrome/console-blog/content/posts/new-notebook/index.md

 - Sixteen
 - Insomnia
 title: A New Notebook
-heroImage: ../../assets/images/defaultHero.jpg
-description: Witness the pressure of a new notebook.
-You sit at your desk, trying to get it started with an
 ---
 Witness the pressure of a new notebook.
 You sit at your desk, trying to get it started with an amazing piece of writing.
 Something worthy of that crisp new page.
 You want it to tumble out of you, fully formed and coherent.
 Something that justifies you abandoning the previous one.
 As though first drafts don't exist.
 You cast yourself into the role of shaman, of seer - of someone gifted a prophetic vision.
 But it's a role that you cannot and will not fulfil.